MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 ### Microsoft Copilot with Graph-grounded chat

 Semantic index helps surface results within Microsoft Copilot with Graph-grounded chat by understanding the intent of your query and appending additional information to your Microsoft Copilot prompt.
-Relevant information is obtained in the Microsoft Graph and semantic index to provide the LLM with more information to reason over.
+Relevant information is obtained in the Microsoft Graph and semantic index to provide the large language model (LLM) with more information to reason over.
 As an example, suppose you want Microsoft Copilot to locate an email where a colleague praised the design work of a vendor.
 Semantic index includes nearby words (for example, elated, excited, amazed) into the search to broaden the search area and give the best result.
 All of this work takes place behind the scenes to add relevance to results that you search for with Microsoft Copilot, without adding complexity.

 ## How the semantic index works